Follow budgetary requests and congressional appropriations on AGI's Federal Geoscience Funding page.

 - National Aeronautics and Space Administration (NASA): The House Appropriations committee approved an increase of $840 million for NASA with overall funding at $21.6 billion, and the Senate committee approved $21.3 billion for the agency.
-While both bills would increase funding for NASA Science, the Earth Science sub-account would receive a cut of $21 million from the House and an increase of $10 million from the Senate.
+While both bills would increase funding for NASA Science, the Earth Science program would receive a cut of $21 million from the House and an increase of $10 million from the Senate.
 The House bill would decrease NASA Education funding by $10 million compared to FY 2018, providing a total of $90 million; however, the Senate bill would increase the program by $10 million "in order to educate and inspire the next generation of explorers and innovators."

 - Smithsonian Institution: The Smithsonian Institution would maintain the same level of funding as last year ($1.04 billion) from the Senate, but would receive an increase of $12 million from the House.

 - Department of Energy (DOE): The House passed H.R.
 5895 with an increase in DOE funding by $925 million for a total budget of $35.5 billion, while the Senate amended the bill to provide a slightly lower total for DOE at $35.0 billion.
-Both chambers voted to increase funding for the DOE’s Office of Science, with a Senate mark of $6.60 billion and a House mark of $6.65 billion.
+Both chambers voted to increase funding for the DOE’s Office of Science, with a Senate amount of $6.60 billion and a House amount of $6.65 billion.
 While the House voted for flat funding for Workforce Development for Teachers and Scientists at $19.5 million, the Senate voted to provide a modest increase of $5 million.

 - Environmental Protection Agency (EPA): While the Senate bill once again proposes flat funding for the EPA, the House bill would decrease EPA funding by $100 million in FY 2019.